|Light:||Incandescent Electric Light System|

 |12-MAR-1888||Malberget founded as mining town.|

 The mining museum shows LKAB's 250-year old history, starting from the days when the ore was discovered and ending in the present.
-It includes a visit to nearby Kåkstan (Shanty Town), a reconstruction of the first mining community.
+It includes a visit to nearby Kåkstan (Shanty Town), a reconstruction of the first mining community and open air museum.
 It is reconstructed with revived houses, stores, and cafés.
 The official day of the foundation of Malmberget is the day when the first ore train took off from Gällivare.